coolcat44/discovery-visualization/README.md

 git clone https://github.com/coolcat44/discovery-visualization.git
 cd discovery-visualization
 ```
-3. Open visApp.py and provide the following
+3. Copy the file ".env.example", rename the copy ".env", and provide the following parameters:
-    * Provide the Watson Discovery Service `apikey` credential
+    * Provide the Watson Discovery Service `apikey` and `url` endpoind
-    * Provide the `collection_id` and `environment_id` from your Watson Discovery Service collection
+    * Provide the Watson Discovery Service `collection_id` and `environment_id`
 4. Modify manifest.yml if you'd like to add additional paramters or change the app's name

 ##### To run locally: